-Prior to joining the firm, Lydia was a senior attorney in the Office of the Chief Counsel for Trade Enforcement and Compliance at the U.S. Department of Commerce, where she advised the Department on its compliance with the U.S. trade laws with respect to antidumping and countervailing duty proceedings, enforcement of its actions with U.S. Customs and Border Protection, matters concerning Foreign Trade Zones, and the regulatory rulemaking process.
-She also represented the Department in international trade litigation before federal domestic courts, North American Free Trade Agreement dispute settlement panels, and the World Trade Organization.
-Lydia was recognized on numerous occasions for her work at the Department of Commerce, including being named the 2018 Attorney of the Year in the Office of the Chief Counsel.
-She received two U.S. Department of Commerce Gold Medals, the highest honorary recognition for distinguished performance bestowed by the Secretary of Commerce, for her representation of the Department in the sugar from Mexico suspension agreement amendment negotiations and the countervailing duty investigation of softwood lumber from Canada.
+Prior to joining the firm, Lydia was a senior attorney at the U.S. Department of Commerce in the Office of the Chief Counsel for Trade Enforcement and Compliance.
+Lydia was recognized on numerous occasions for her work for the Department, including being named the 2018 Attorney of the Year in the Office of the Chief Counsel.
+She received two U.S. Department of Commerce Gold Medals, the highest honorary recognition for distinguished performance bestowed by the Secretary of Commerce.

 While in law school, Lydia was an editor on the Catholic University Law Review.
 She subsequently served as law clerk on the District of Columbia Court of Appeals.